Resource forest concepts and features for Azure Active Directory Domain Services

 Trusts are also be configured to handle additional trust relationships in one of the following ways:

 - Nontransitive - The trust exists only between the two trust partner domains.

 - Transitive - Trust automatically extends to any other domains that either of the partners trusts.

 In some cases, trust relationships are automatically established when domains are created.
 Other times, you must choose a type of trust and explicitly establish the appropriate relationships.
-The specific types of trusts used and the structure of those trust relationships depend on how the Active Directory directory service is organized, and whether different versions of Windows coexist on the network.
+The specific types of trusts used and the structure of those trust relationships depend on how the AD DS directory is organized, and whether different versions of Windows coexist on the network.

 Trusts between two forests